Welcome to the Bay Area Nuclear Data Program!

 Evaluation

-Many members of the BAND group support nuclear data evaluation.
+Many members of the BAND Program support nuclear data evaluation.
 Evaluation is the most painstaking part of the nuclear data pipeline process described in our recent review article.
 Evaluation takes different forms depending on the type of nuclear data.

 Information about low-lying nuclear structure (e.g., level energies, Jπ values, lifetimes etc.) resides in the Evaluated Nuclear Structure Data File (ENSDF).
 The governing philosophy behind ENSDF evaluation is to take all information that is known about discrete states in a given nucleus from nuclear reactions and decay and combine them to create a recommended set of Adopted Levels and Gammas for general use. more